rya-sge/access-denied/_posts/2026-06-30-windows-persistence.md

 The two previous articles in this series looked at hardening authentication ([smartcards, Hello, FIDO2]({{site.url_complet}}/windows-advanced-authentication)) and protecting credentials ([LAPS, Credential Guard, Protected Users]({{site.url_complet}}/windows-credentials-protection)).
 This one assumes the defender has already lost: the attacker holds a Domain Controller.
 The question becomes *persistence*, the techniques an intruder uses to guarantee a way back even after the initial hole is closed.
 Two are specific to Active Directory and rest entirely on how Kerberos and LSASS work: the **Golden Ticket** and the **Skeleton Key**.
 Both are documented here for defensive and authorized-testing purposes, with detection and mitigation as the goal.

-> **Source and currency note.** This article is based on the lecture *SOS 2021 - 05 Windows persistence* (Jean-Marc Bost, HEIG-VD, April 2021), targeting Windows Server 2016-era domains.
+> **Source and currency note.** This article is based on the lecture *SOS 2021 - 05 Windows persistence* (JMB, HEIG-VD, April 2021), targeting Windows Server 2016-era domains.
 The underlying mechanics (a stateless KDC trusting any TGT signed with the krbtgt key, an in-memory LSASS patch) are unchanged, but tradecraft and defenses have evolved: modern forged tickets favour **AES** over **RC4** and have variants designed to evade detection (**Diamond** and **Sapphire** tickets), and **Credential Guard** plus **LSA Protection** raise the bar for the LSASS access both techniques need.
 Treat exact Mimikatz syntax and version specifics as a 2021 snapshot.

 > This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills